 ‘Product Line’ will determine which product options you view in the following stage, so it is crucial to know the series your GPU belongs to.

-Side note: ‘Product’ refers to the specific name of your graphics card.
+Side note: ‘Product’ refers to the particular name of your graphics card.
 If you bought a GPU with a different manufacturer prefix, for example, MSI or EVGA, you only need to find the model name, and you’re good to go.

 The significant option is the ‘Download Type’.
 Here you are offered either ‘Game Ready Driver’ or ‘Studio Driver’.